II-5-3-3.Express Written Acknowledgement of the Limited Shifting of the Burden at the Last Step of the Sequential Evaluation Process

 At the last step of the sequential evaluation process, the Commissioner has the burden of providing evidence about the existence of work in the national economy that the claimant can do, given the claimant's previously assessed RFC and age, education, and work experience.
 To demonstrate their awareness of this burden, adjudicators should include the following statement or an equivalent one in decisions which are made at the last step of the sequential evaluation process:

-Once a claimant has established that he or she has no past relevant work or cannot perform his or her past relevant work because of his or her impairments, the burden of proof shifts to the Commissioner to show that other jobs exist in significant numbers in the national economy which the claimant can perform, given his or her residual functional capacity, age, education and work experience.
+Once a claimant has established that they have no past relevant work or cannot perform their past relevant work because of their impairments, the burden of proof shifts to the Commissioner to show that other jobs exist in significant numbers in the national economy which the claimant can perform, given the claimant's residual functional capacity, age, education and work experience.

 APPLICATION